Irrigation city route

 Fort Worth irrigation backflow testing

 Fort Worth irrigation work is permit-heavy.
-A Development Services permit is required before work begins, and all installed, altered, or repaired irrigation backflows must be tested by a City-registered BPAT.
+A Development Services permit is required before work begins, new or substantially modified lawn sprinkler work may need a lawn sprinkler permit, and all installed, altered, or repaired irrigation backflows must be tested by a City-registered BPAT.

 City: Fort Worth Utility: City of Fort Worth Water Backflow Program Cadence: Upon installation, repair, or relocation; and annually thereafter Last verified: 2026-06-29